 No, they’re not.
 Just the same way that all cars do not perform the same, or come with the same safety features, likewise not all employee handbooks are created equal.

-To enjoy the full protections and benefits that an employee handbook can provide, it needs to be professionally written by HR experts, attorney reviewed, and customized to your state, number of employees, industry, and office culture.
+To enjoy the full protections and benefits that an employee handbook can provide, it needs to be professionally written by HR experts and customized to your location, number of employees, industry, and office culture.

 Why customized?
 Let’s break it down.

-State: Each state has hundreds of employment laws that are unique to it, and often created to exceed federal employment laws in their scope and application.
+Location: Each state has hundreds of employment laws that are unique to it, and often created to exceed federal employment laws in their scope and application.
 California and New York, in particular, have some of the most stringent employment laws in the country, making it that much harder to be an employer in that state.
 It’s even becoming more and more frequent for city and county laws to go even further.

 Industry: You are a dentist/doctor/chiropractor/physical therapist/plastic surgeon/podiatrist/urgent care provider/dermatologist/[enter your industry here], and the demands of your industry are unique.
 Using something generic won’t give you the tools and protections you need, and you certainly don’t want to be held to another industry’s standards.

 Office culture: Just like a fingerprint, there is no one else quite like you anywhere else in the world.
 Everything from your business goals to your expectations from your employees to how you like your exam rooms set up is unique.
 We call this your office culture.
 Your employee handbook should reflect that culture in every policy in every section, because that is what makes you, you.
 Anything less than tailored to your unique business won’t fit you or your employees well at all.

 The simple truth is, you NEED an expert-created, employment-law-compliant, 100% up-to-date employee handbook if you want to properly protect and grow your practice.
 CEDR Solutions can provide you with one that meets all the criteria above, and for a fraction of the price it would cost you to use an attorney.

 Still not sure you need an employee handbook?